dozy-programmer/Dark-Note/README.md

 # Dark Note

-Dark Note offers a wide range of features for taking notes and creating checklists.
-Its simple and elegant user interface makes it easy to use and navigate, allowing you to quickly and easily create and manage your notes and checklists.
+Dark Note offers a wide range of features for taking notes, creating checklists, and keeping track of your budget.
+Its simple and elegant user interface makes it easy to use and navigate, allowing you to quickly and easily create and manage your notes + checklists.

 ## Table of contents
 * [Preview](#preview)